About Cornet Falls

 There were a few more steep and somewhat eroded uphill climbs as well as what appeared to be another little rockslide section.

-The terrain around the base of the falls was also steep and slippery, but it did appear possible to scramble around the backside of the waterfall (if not for the snow cone that was there during my April 2017 visit).
+The terrain around the base of the falls was also steep and slippery, but I managed to scramble around to the backside of the waterfall for that unusual perspective that seemed unique among Telluride’s waterfalls.

 Anyways, after having my fill of the Cornet Creek Falls, I went back down the way I came.